wimpheling/blog.without.hosting/content/posts/holochain-getting-started.md

 We will now create the code to communicate with holochain.
 You can create a new file named `my-holochain-app/hc-ui/src/addTen.ts`.

 Unfortunately, Holochain currently provides no automatic bindings to typescript so we will need to write them ourselves.
-If you use Rust for the front-end that may help you getting correct bindings, but of course you will encounter the limit of the still nascent Rust web frontend ecosstem.

 First, let's define the input and output typescript types, so that they match the ones we defined in the Rust code.